 There are three key trends we’re seeing in employee communication right now: employee listening, employee engagement, and focusing on the employee experience.

-Employee experience is the focus on improving the overall experience of employees at your organization.
+Employee experience is the focus on improving the overall experience of employees at your company.
 This journey starts in the hiring process, through onboarding, development, and all the way until an employee exits the company.
 Every stage of this process is important and is fundamental in building culture and brand reputation.
-And naturally strong communication is very important to building a positive experience for all employees.
-But with 80% of the workforce not sitting behind a desk and more deskbound employees becoming remote, there is a huge shift to focus on the digital employee experience and communicating with employees remotely.

-How Do You Create an Employee Communication Strategy?>/h2>
+How Do You Create an Internal Communication Strategy?

-We also recommend conducting regular employee surveys to learn what channels employees even use or would want to use if they had access.
-Use these surveys to also learn what the best medium for sharing information is (e.g. video vs. an employee newsletter).
-Focus groups can also help you test out new channels and content mediums before sharing them with the entire employee population.
+- Survey Employees.
+We also recommend conducting regular employee surveys to learn what channels employees use or would use if they had access.
+Use these surveys to learn what the best medium for sharing information is (e.g. video vs. an employee newsletter).
+Focus groups can also help you test out new channels and content mediums before sharing them with everyone.

-Once you understand your audiences, channels, and messages, you can begin to plan your content strategy and create communication campaigns that help you achieve your business objectives.
+- Build an Editorial Calendar.
+Once you understand your audiences, channels, and messages, plan your content strategy and create campaigns that achieve your business objectives.
 Using an editorial calendar can help you plan these campaigns and get ahead.

 How Do You Improve Employee Communication?